moralice/Smash-Bros-Database/README.md

 # Smash-Bros-Database
 Smash Bros Relational Database in SQL Project

-Topic: For our group project, we wanted to design a database for the Super Smash Bros characters.
+Topic: For this group project, the goal was to design a database for Super Smash Bros characters.

 Details: Super Smash Bros has a variety of different characters and many different